Skip to main content

 Form 1221: Additional Personal Particulars Information

-Form 1221, known as Additional Personal Particulars Information, complements the main visa application by providing detailed personal data.
+Form 1221, known as Additional Personal Particulars Information, complements the main visa application by providing further details about the applicant.

 • When the official instructions indicate this form is required